ElementsProject/elementsproject.github.io/elements-code-tutorial/web-application.md

 * * *

-Navigate to the right directory and start the web server and our code:
+Navigate to the right directory, start the web server and execute our code:

 ~~~~
 cd